meggiddy/phase-1-project/README.md

 # phase-1-project

-This is a simple Spotify application that can play music without logging in or just log in to Spotify and play your own music.
+This is a simple Spotify application that can play musicon  log in to Spotify and play your own music.
+The spotify-clone requires that you login to Spotify every 3600 seconds.
 It was a very tall order being a beginner however I'm still working on it.
 I did two versions of my project.
 One that relies only on the Spotify API other one doesnt require logins and has music within it.
 N/B Simpler-project Folder contains the code for the non spotify project.